-When it comes to heating and cooling your home, everyone enjoys opening their monthly energy bill to realize that it’s not as much as they expected.
+When it comes to heating your home, everyone enjoys opening their monthly energy bill to realize that it’s not as much as they envisioned.
 After all, who doesn’t like saving money?
-As a homeowner, knowing can be a big part of the battle, and in this case, understanding the most common HVAC energy efficiency ratings can help you save money when the time comes to get rid of your current system.
+As a homeowner, knowing can be a big part of the battle, and in this case, understanding the most common HVAC energy efficiency ratings can help you save money when it comes time to get rid of your current system.

-Of course, there are a wide range of efficiencies for each heating and cooling product line, but because you’re an educated homeowner, you can understand what you can afford and what you’d like to use for your home.
-To help you with your understanding, here are the most commonly used HVAC energy efficiency ratings and a broken down version of what they mean:
+Of course, there are a wide range of efficiencies for each heating and cooling product line, but because you’re an informed homeowner, you can understand what you can pay for and what you’d like to use for your home.
+To help you with your understanding, here are the most commonly used HVAC energy efficiency ratings and an explanation of what they mean:

 Heating Seasonal Performance Factor (HSPF)*

 HSPF is the rating developed to measure the energy efficiency of the heating part of your heat pump over one heating season.
-A greater HSPF rating means that the system is functioning at a more efficient level than a lower rating.
+A greater HSPF rating indicates that the system is running at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with the greatest efficiency.

 Seasonal Energy Efficiency Ratio (SEER)*